ombra-chat/ombra-chat/README.md

 Currently it has been tested only on Linux, but it could work also on other OS.

+Have a look at the [changelog](CHANGELOG.md) to see the implemented features.

 ## Why?

 There are numerous open-source messaging applications that offer robust end-to-end encryption support.
 However, the existence of multiple options often leads to fragmentation, with users reluctant to create numerous accounts.
 Consequently, even tech-savvy individuals tend to use mostly Telegram, where encrypted chats are not created by default and not supported by the official desktop client.